omaryahir/reminderme/README.md

 Similar that before command, but, this command besides will add the task in the calendar with the same DESCRIPTION of the list that you specified.

+####next

+This command will show you the next events in the days specified example:

+$./task.sh next 10

+In this form will show you the next 10 events in all your calendars.

 I hope this will help you.